 The length of the probation period will vary according to the position, but is usually three months (thirteen weeks).
-The letter of employment will outline the duration of the probation period and any conditions that apply.
+The employment contract will outline the duration of the probation period and any conditions that apply.
 If for any reason the probation period is interrupted, this will be taken into consideration and the period will be adjusted accordingly.